stoplightio/platform-docs/2.-workspaces/configure-git/b.bitbucket-cloud.md

 If connected behind a firewall verify the following:

-Stoplight's IP addresses are [whitelisted](../e.whitelisting-ips.md) on port 443.
+Stoplight's IP addresses are added to your [allowlist](../e.whitelisting-ips.md) on port 443.